RamonUnch/AltSnap/README.md

 `> make -fMakefileX64db` for x86_64 debug build.

-You can also use mk.bart and mk64.bat files.
+You can also use mk.bat and mk64.bat files.